YU-Zhejian/art_modern/Readme.md

 ## Introduction

 High-performance simulation of realistic next-generation sequencing (NGS) data is a must for various algorithm development and benchmarking tasks.
-However, most existing simulators are either slow or generates data that does not reflect the real-world error profile of simulators.
+However, most existing simulators are either slow or generate data that does not reflect the real-world error profile of simulators.
 Here we introduces `art_modern`, a modern re-implementation of the popular [ART](https://www.niehs.nih.gov/research/resources/software/biostatistics/art) simulator with enhanced performance and functionality.
 It can be used for anyone who wants to simulate sequencing data for their own research, like benchmarking of DNA- or RNA-Seq alignment algorithms, test whether the RNA-Seq pipeline built by your lab performs well or perform pressure testing of pipelines on a cluster.
 This simulator would be best suited for GNU/Linux-based [High-End Desktops (HEDTs)](https://www.pcmag.com/encyclopedia/term/hedt) with multiple cores and a fast SSD.
 However, it can also work on Laptops, or high-performance clusters (HPCs) with only one node.
 We believe with such simulators, the testing and benchmarking of NGS-related bioinformatics algorithms can be largely accelerated.

 ## Quick Start